Mjz86/c_colon/mcc.md

-the objective of a full abi is to allow arbitrary mixing of object files produced by conforming implementations, by fully specifying the binary interface of application programs.
+the objective of a full ABI is to allow arbitrary mixing of object files produced by conforming implementations, by fully specifying the binary interface of application programs.